themzlab/imp-watt-meter/README.md

 Using the electric imp agent, it is possible to redirect the data to one of many data repository services.

+There is a web page using javascript, jquery and highcharts that will allow one to look at current data and also take a snapshot of the current and voltage waveform or else take a 5 second time plot of the power.

+**Additional documentation here**

 http://themzlab.tumblr.com/wattmeter

 Here is a screenshot of the web page